 Note: Available screens and settings may vary by provider, phone, or watch.

 If the screen is too small, don't worry, the watch has Vision accessibility features that can read the text aloud.
 You can also zoom in and out on the screen.

 From the watch's Home screen, navigate to and tap Settings.
 Swipe to and tap Accessibility, and then tap either Vision or Visibility enhancement.
 The following options are available:

 Zoom: Triple tap the screen to zoom in and out.
 After zooming in, pinch to adjust the zoom.
 To pan out, use the bezel or drag two fingers.

 Negative colors: Change the display to use negative colors.

 If you use the Accessibility options a lot, you can access them even faster using Direct access.
-This option gives you quick access to a range of Accessibility settings and functions when you triple touch the screen with two fingers.
+This option gives you quick access to a range of Accessibility settings and functions when you triple tap the screen with two fingers.

 Other answers that might help

 Chat with us

 Live Chat support with a Samsung Care Pro.